zenaton/rfcs/rfc-028-scheduler.md

 `Task::name('SendWeeklyReport')->with($user)->repeat()->cron('* * * * *')->schedule();`

 Important: when the agent API will be available, the `schedule`method could a `Scheduled` object

+### Options Precedence
+It can be useful (for backward compatibility or for more elegant syntax) to be able to define options inside task or workflow.

+The following rules will apply to determinate value of an option or `id` at scheduling:
+- the value provided at scheduling (if any) is used
+- if none and task/workflow implementation is known, then value provided in task/workflow (if any) is used
+- if none, then no value is used (default being managed by server)

+Note that some options (such as maxProcessingTime) will be used by the Agent.
+For them also the value provided in task/workflow (if any) is used if no value was provided at scheduling => The Agent must not confond default value provided by server with value provided at scheduling (especially if task implementation in unknown at scheduling).

+For sake of simplicity (user point of view - not ours !), I suggest that all options can be define at scheduling AND within task or workflow with a common syntax.

+Example:
+`Task::name('SendWeeklyReport')->with($user)->options(['maxProcessingTime' => 300])->schedule();`
+or
+`public function getMaxProcessingTime() { return 300; }`

 ### Scheduled object
 -----